 Do you have a dog, cat, or other pet you consider part of the family?
 If the answer is “yes,” you probably spend a considerable amount of time and money on your pet.
 You may even include your pet in major decisions that impact the family.
 But is your pet protected if something happens to you?
-An Overland Park estate planning attorney at Parman & Easterday explains why pet planning should be incorporated into your estate plan.
-Pet Ownership Facts and Figures In the United States we have … [Read more...] about Is Your Pet Protected?
+Pet Ownership Facts and Figures In the United States we have a unique relationship with animals.
+We domesticate them to an extent not equaled elsewhere in the world.
+We have twice as many dogs … [Read more...] about Is Your Pet Protected?

-Overland Park elder law lawyers assist you in protecting your loved ones.
+Oklahoma city elder law lawyers assist you in protecting your loved ones.
 When you plan to protect those you care about, don’t limit your planning to your human family members — your pets also should be part of your estate plan.
 Tragically, some 7.6 million companion animals are surrendered by owners to shelters every year and some 2.7 million of these surrendered animals are euthanized, according to the ASPCA.
-Many pets that end up homeless and in shelters once had loving … [Read more...] about How To Make A Plan To Protect Your Pets
+Many pets that end up homeless and in shelters once had loving owners, but their … [Read more...] about How To Make A Plan To Protect Your Pets

 Parman & Easterday's estate planning attorneys can help you protect the people and animals you love and with whom you share your life.
 We understand your pets are beloved family members.
 We will work with you to help ensure your pets are cared for if something happens to you.
 Each year, vulnerable pets end up in shelters because their owners become incapacitated or pass away without a plan for their in place.
 The ASPCA indicates … [Read more...] about How To Protect Your Pet As Part Of Your Estate Plan